MinhPhanBabsonMSBA/Flight-Delay-Stat-Analysis-App/README.md

 - `dep_delay` – User-specified scenario value

 > Predictions are updated immediately based on user inputs.
 The app automatically calculates the flight distance once an origin-destination pair is selected.

+### AI Assistant
+- Using Groq API to fetch data and responses to answer users questions

 ---